valkey-io/valkey-doc/docs/manual/patterns/indexes/index.md

 multi-dimensional in a linear way, they it is often possible to use a simple sorted set for indexing.

-For example the [Redis geo indexing API](/commands/geoadd) uses a sorted set to index places by latitude and longitude using a technique called [Geo hash](https://en.wikipedia.org/wiki/Geohash).
+For example the [Valkey geo indexing API](/commands/geoadd) uses a sorted set to index places by latitude and longitude using a technique called [Geo hash](https://en.wikipedia.org/wiki/Geohash).
 The sorted set score represents alternating bits of longitude and latitude, so that we map the